jdmota/quasejs/README.md

 **[eslint-config-quase](packages/eslint-config-quase)**

-The Eslint configuration that I use.
+The Eslint configuration that we use.

 **[fs/cacheable-fs](packages/fs/cacheable-fs)**